djspiewak/cccp/README.rst

 Essentially all you need to do is launch the ``sbt-launch.jar`` file in the project directory.

+If you don't feel like installing from source, you can use the pre-built binaries available in the Downloads section.
+Binaries are available for both the server and the agent.

 The server process is a very straight forward HTTP server built on BlueEyes_, which is in turn built on Netty_.
 When you launch its process, you will need to pass the ``--configFile <file>`` option, where ``<file>`` is replaced with your